-There are seven members of the Board of Education who are elected to serve 4-year terms.
+There are seven members of the Board of Education who are elected to serve four-year terms.
 One candidate is elected from each of the six districts and one at-large.
 Candidates are elected on a nonpartisan basis.
 Voters in each district vote for candidates from all districts and for the at-large candidate.
-The Superintendent is appointed by the Board and serves as secretary to the Board.
+The Superintendent is appointed by the Board and serves as Secretary to the Board.